asyaharoyan/stronger/README.md

 Validating my index.html on validator.w3.org, found that I need to add a header on the div line 71.
 Fixed.

-Validating my nutrition.html on validator.w3.org, found that I need to add headings to all articles.
+Validating my nutrition.html on validator.w3.org, I found that I need to add headings to all articles.
 Fixed.

-Validating my nutrition.html on validator.w3.org, found that I need to remove border="0" from iframe as HTML5 does not support it.
+Validating my nutrition.html on validator.w3.org, I found that I need to remove border="0" from the [ iframe ] as HTML5 does not support it.
 Fixed.

-Validating my nutrition.html on validator.w3.org, found that div can not be a direct child of a dl list.
+Validating my nutrition.html on validator.w3.org, I found that div can not be a direct child of a dl list.
 Made the div as a parent.
 The error is fixed.

-Validating my nutrition.html on validator.w3.org, found that I forgot to remove one [ i ] tag from header on line 121.
-FIxed.
+Validating my nutrition.html on validator.w3.org, I found that I forgot to remove one [ i ] tag from the header on line 121.
+Fixed.

 ## Unfixed bugs

-Imported fonts apperars to have problem.
+Imported fonts appear to have a problem.

-The message - do not load in parallel.
+The message - does not load in parallel.

-Not possible to fix as it is copied from Google Chrome.
+It is not possible to fix it as it is copied from Google Chrome.

 ## Deployment

 + The site was deployed to GitHub pages.
-The steps to deploy are following:
+The steps to deploy are the following:
-  + Open the Github repository and go to settings
+  + Open the GitHub repository and go to settings
   + From the source section select the Master Branch
-  + Click on save then it will show that the deployment had been successfull.
+  + Click on save then it will show that the deployment has been successful.

 The live link can be found here: [strongerV](https://asyaharoyan.github.io/stronger/index.html)